-The MEET battery competence centre at the University of Münster, Germany, employs an international team of over 100 scientists.
-MEET brings together basic scientific research and industrial applications in one place.
-The team works on innovative electrochemical energy storage devices with enhanced performance, longer lifetimes and much higher energy - still providing maximum safety.
+The University of Münster, Germany MEET battery competence center employs an international team of over 150 scientists.
+MEET brings together basic scientific research and industrial applications in one location.
+The team works on innovative electrochemical energy storage devices with enhanced performance, longer lifetime and much higher energy, while still providing maximum safety.

 Prof. Martin Winter, Dr. Stefano Passerini and Dr. Gerhard Hörpel are in charge of building up the center that focuses on: